techbloglol/techblog.lol/content/post/getting-started-with-zfs-on-osx.md

 There are a multitude of other permissions you can allow.
 To see these, run `zfs allow` with no arguments.

 # Create your first zvol

-ZVols are especially useful to me as a tool to manage hard disks for virtual machines.
-While that management is outside the scope of this tutorial, I'll provide some tutorials for this later.

 As zvols are essentially block storage devices managed by ZFS, they can be extremely useful for minimizing space used by such devices.
 In fact, you can even create sparse disk images with zero space reservation and allow that to expand in the future.